Lucha Corpi: Reception of works

 Corpi's books have received mixed reviews.

-Publishers Weekly called Palabras de mediodia/Noon Words "her dawn."
-With Eulogy For A Brown Angel : A Mystery Novel, Kirkus Reviews wrote "Corpi brings a Chicana feminist perspective to the mystery genre and does so with enough originality to overcome some stilted and murky writing." and "Awkward and slow moving at times, but still worthwhile mystery-reading." and Publishers Weekly wrote "A haze of dazzlingly evocative prose very nearly hides this first mystery's slack plotting.
+Publishers Weekly called Palabras de mediodia/Noon Words "her dawn".
+Of Eulogy For A Brown Angel: A Mystery Novel, Kirkus Reviews wrote, "Corpi brings a Chicana feminist perspective to the mystery genre and does so with enough originality to overcome some stilted and murky writing" concluding, "Awkward and slow moving at times, but still worthwhile mystery-reading", while Publishers Weekly wrote: "A haze of dazzlingly evocative prose very nearly hides this first mystery's slack plotting.
 Corpi's ear for Latino rhythms and her feminist leanings produce some original and highly charged narrative moments.
-But plot still matters." but then concludes "Although careful readers might anticipate the solution and wish for a few more suspects, Corpi expands the genre with this work of small triumphs."
+But plot still matters...Although careful readers might anticipate the solution and wish for a few more suspects, Corpi expands the genre with this work of small triumphs."